EstudioNexos/fuckspam/README.md

 ====

-I am running an WordPress blog site which received several thousand spam entries after only a few days of being live.
+I am running an WordPress blog site which received several thousand spam entries per day after only a few days of being live.

 A test showed, that at least 99% of that spam entries came from IP addresses from China.
 A very basic version of this script filtered out only chinese addresses and by this i was able to reduce the spam level from several thousand a day to only half a dozend.

-The remaining half a dozend also came from only a few differnt countries.
+The remaining half a dozend also came from only a few different countries.

 How?
 ====